Softbatch Cookie Butter Brown Sugar Cookies

 - pinch salt, optional and to taste

-- Stop, scrape down the sides of the bowl, and add 3/4 cup plus 2 tablespoons flour (which is 1 cup minus 2 tablespoons), cornstarch, cinnamon, baking soda, optional salt, and mix on low speed until just incorporated, about 1 minute; don’t overmix.
+- Stop, scrape down the sides of the bowl, and add 3/4 cup plus 2 tablespoons flour, cornstarch, cinnamon, baking soda, optional salt, and mix on low speed until just incorporated, about 1 minute; don’t overmix.
 The dough will be soft and on the oily side, but it should come together and not be sticky, tacky, or wet.
 If it is, add up to 2 more tablespoons of flour, for a total of 1 cup, and mix to incorporate.
 Due to climate and variance in ingredients such as moisture level of brown sugar, volume of egg, brand of Cookie Butter, etc. the flour amount could vary by a few tablespoons.

 Amount Per Serving: Calories: 168Total Fat: 8gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 14mgSodium: 163mgCarbohydrates: 22gFiber: 0gSugar: 15gProtein: 1g